lurchmath/cust-parse-test/plan.md

  - test whether all MathLive output can be parsed by this LaTeX parser
  - Eventually make a nice diagram of the syntactic types hierarchy and add it to the documentation for the syntactic-types module.

-To dos for ASTs:
- - In writeIn(), rather than just choosing notation 0 as the canonical form, choose the one named in the AST, if any, or fall back on the one at index 0 if not.
- - Test to be sure that this can be used to preserve notational specifics even through the conversion to JSON (now ASTs)
- - Create test suite for AST class, including all the functions you moved into it from the Converter class.

 Information we may need later:
  - infinity  = '\u221e' = ∞